flink-extended/ai-flow/docs/content/deployment/deploying_scheduler.md

 1. Set up Celery broker and result backend. `CeleryExecutor` takes advantage of the [Celery](https://docs.celeryproject.org/en/stable/index.html) to scale out the number of workers.
 For this to work, you need to set up a broker and a result backend refer to the exhaustive [Celery documentation](https://docs.celeryproject.org/en/latest/getting-started/backends-and-brokers/index.html).

 2. Change the Airflow configuration.
-You need to change your airflow.cfg to point the `executor` parameter to `CeleryExecutor` and provide the neccess related Celery settings.
+You need to change your airflow.cfg to point the `executor` parameter to `CeleryExecutor` and provide the necessary related Celery settings.

 3. Set up and kick off all Celery workers.
 Here are some imperative requirements for your workers:
    * Airflow needs to be installed, and the CLI needs to be in the path.